 1. What?

 The NUMERICS PhD program is an international mobility program for students who desire to undertake a 3-year PhD project in the fields of numerical simulation and scientific computing in a CEA laboratory.
-This program will operated during the period 2018-2023 and is co-funded by the European Commission and the French Atomic Energy and Alternative Energies Commission (CEA).
+This program will be operating during the period 2018-2023 and is co-funded by the European Commission and the French Atomic Energy and Alternative Energies Commission (CEA).

 2. Why?

 The NUMERICS PhD program is a real opportunity to get an international experience.
-As for other PhD programs at CEA, the main goal is to develop PhD students’ competencies, creativity and professionalism on an international scene.
+As for other PhD programs at CEA, the main goal is to develop PhD students’ competencies, creativity and professionalism on an international scale.

-The NUMERICS PhD program promotes cutting-edge research in diverse scientific domains with real prospects that builds up an innovative PhD training focused on numerical simulation and scientific computing as transversal research activities.
+The NUMERICS PhD program promotes cutting-edge research in diverse scientific domains with real prospects that build up an innovative PhD training focused on numerical simulation and scientific computing as transversal research activities.
 The NUMERICS program relies on internal structures (e.g. Maison de la Simulation, TGCC) that act as stimulating base campuses for PhD students, especially in terms of research, training, expertise sharing, mutual exchanges.
 This project will propose 50 international fellowships in three selection sessions all along the program duration.
 The program also aims at further stimulating the development of European research and human resource capacities, knowledge transfer between academic institutions and industrial stakeholders and thus strengthen the competitiveness and innovation of EU industries in this area.
 Training NUMERICS PhDs to the high standard set out in the program will ultimately lead to producing a new generation of researchers able to answer the current societal challenges.

 3. Who?